jhordyToro/CRUD-Django-RestFramework/README.md

 - tzdata 2022.1

 ### ¿How run server?
-Instaled all Dependencies / Requirements
+Install all Dependencies / Requirements <dr>
 Into of ```DjangoProject``` Run this comands:

 (WINDOWS)